 In early 2016 trustees from our mentor community Emmaus Bolton recruited John Webbe to become a voluntary ‘local champion’ to develop local interest and establish a local steering group in North Staffs.
 The first local Emmaus steering group took place in May 2016 and the charity was registered in February 2017.
 The charity was originally called Emmaus Potteries to reflect the area of coverage but changed its’ name in 2019 to Emmaus North Staffs to include a geographic name, as all Emmaus charities in the UK are named after their geography.
 Emmaus North Staffs aims to serve people living and working across the three local authorities of Stoke-on-Trent, Newcastle-under-Lyme and Staffordshire Moorlands.

-Our social enterprise, based in Hanley, is the largest charity shop in North Staffordshire.
-Emmaus Furniture Mine is open to the general public six days a week, Monday to Saturday.
+Our flagship store in Hanley, Stoke-on-Trent, is the largest charity shop in North Staffordshire.
+Our Furniture & Home Charity Warehouse is open to the general public six days a week, Monday to Saturday.
 We have a constantly changing stock of furniture for every room of the home as well as bric-a-brac, clothes, appliances, electricals, music, books, and much more.
 Almost everything we sell is donated to us and we constantly need more donations.